República Txeca: Entorn econòmic

 Special tax base for selected types of non-Czech investment income (e.g. dividends and interest from abroad) | 15% |

 An employee's contribution to an old-age pension, a taxpayer's annual exemption, exemptions for non-working wife, disability allowance, high school/university students, etc. are among the available deductions.
-Tax deductions are granted for Czech mortgage interest (up to up to CZK 300,000 until 2021, CZK 150,000 thereafter), life and supplementary pension insurance (up to CZK 24,000 each), as well as for gifts.
-Donations to certain organizations can be deducted up to 15% of personal income tax base when the donation is of at least CZK 1,000 or 2% of personal income tax base (increased to 30% for 2020 and 2021 amid the COVID-19 pandemic).
+Tax deductions are granted for Czech mortgage interest (up to CZK 150,000 from 2022 onwards), life and supplementary pension insurance (up to CZK 24,000 each), as well as gifts.
+Donations to certain organizations can be deducted up to 15% the of personal income tax base when the donation is of at least CZK 1,000 or 2% the of personal income tax base.

 For certain categories of income, a fixed percentage of gross income may be claimed as a deduction (e.g. lump-sum deductions of 80% for agricultural income or craft activities, 60% for a limited number of trading and entrepreneurial activities, 40% for activities pursuant to the special statutory provision, 30% for renting a property).
 However, the lump-sum expense deductions are applicable only up to the maximum amount of the respective percentage out of CZK 2 million (i.e. capped at CZK 1,600,000, CZK 1,200,000, CZK 800,000, or CZK 600,000, respectively).